Arthania

-Modern historians have been unable to pinpoint the location of Arthania.
+Modern scholars have been unable to pinpoint the location of Arthania.
 A linguistic line of argument leads some historians to such far-away places as Cape Arkona on the Baltic Sea, the land of the Erzya (an ethnic group of the Mordva nation; see Gelons and Mordvins) and the Plisnesk hillfort in the Upper Western Bug.
 George Vernadsky located Arsa on the Taman Peninsula (see Tmutarakan), while Vladimir Minorsky connected "Arsa" with Ryazan.
 No archaeological confirmation of these linguistic speculations has ever been produced.

 Modern Russian historiography tends to identify Arthania with the land of the Merya serving the Volga trade route.
-Archaeological evidence points to Sarskoe Gorodishche and Timerevo as its main centers.
-The native name of either town remains unknown; either may have been called Arsa in a native dialect.
+Archaeological evidence points to Sarskoe Gorodishche and Timerevo as this area's main centers.
+The native name of either town remains unknown.